smart-on-fhir/smart-scheduling-links/specification.md

 ## `Slot` File

-Each line of the Slot File is a minified JSON object that conveys a information about an appointment slot.
+Each line of the Slot File is a minified JSON object that conveys information about an appointment slot.
+Publishers are encouraged to represent slots with fine-grained timing details (e.g.  representing appointments at specific times of the day), but MAY represent slots with coarse grained timing (e.g., "between 9 a.m. and 5 p.m." or "between noon and five p.m.").

 Each `Slot` has at least:
 * `resourceType`: string with a fixed value of `"Slot"`